josh-wong/josh-wong.github.io/docs/blog/posts/2023-01-13-resurrecting-my-raspberry-pi-4.md

 !!! info "Disclosure"

-    Some of the links in this post are affiliate links.
+    Some links in this post are affiliate links.
 If you go through those links to make a purchase, I may earn a commission.
 Note that I only link to products and services if I am actively using them and am greatly satisfied with my experience.

 Previously, my [Raspberry Pi 4](https://amzn.to/3Is5cJI) was primarily used to run Bitcoin Cash Node, which is software that helps power the Bitcoin Cash blockchain network and its transactions.
 I wanted to get back to contributing to the health of Bitcoin Cash and eventually use the device to run some other Linux-only programs.